SilentRhetoric/WindowSense/README.md

 ## The WindowSense Display

-WindowSense uses a stylized graph in a spectrum of colors to show when it will be cold, warm, or comfortable outside.
-The 8x8 RGB LED matrix represents eight hours of forecasts, with now on the left and the next seven hours from left to right.
+WindowSense uses a stylized graph in a rainbow of colors to show when it will be cold, warm, or comfortable outside in the coming hours.
+The 8x8 RGB LED matrix represents each hour's forecasts, with now, on the left, and then the next seven hours, from left to right.

 ![Display Explainer Graphic](Media/WindowSense_explainer_1080.jpeg)